 Originally from California, Jonathan brings a fine line blackwork style to Moon specializing in miniatures, and highly detailed designs.
 To schedule with Jonathan email him, but first visit his Instagram page to see when he is accepting new clients.

 Tina is the owner of Moon Tattoo.
-She loves blackwork tattoos with soft line shading that incorporate elements of nature and a bit of darkness.
-The best way to contact her is through her website, you can schedule appointments with her about once a month and follow her Instagram for all of her news and updates.
+She loves blackwork tattoos with soft line shading that incorporate elements of nature and a bit of darkness and oddity.
+The best way to contact her is through her website, you can schedule appointments with her once a month and follow her Instagram for all of her news and updates.

 We are looking to host guest artists at Moon Tattoo contact Tina!

-Moon tattoo started in 2016 to create tattoos for those who love the art and feel connected to the experience.
-We're not going to say that we're offering anything new, we're not.
-We love and create tattoos for the same reason that humans have been getting tattooed throughout history, it’s in our ancestry to decorate our bodies and tell stories.
+Moon tattoo started in 2016 to create our specific style of tattoos for those who love the art and feel connected to the experience.
+We love and create tattoos for the same reason that humans have been getting tattooed throughout history, it’s in our ancestry to decorate our bodies and tell stories with the images.
 Our artists specialize in blackwork and illustrative tattooing.
-Moon is filled with bright natural light, we have a very chill and quiet atmosphere where you can relax and enjoy the artwork.
+The studio is filled with bright natural light where we keep a quiet and calm atmosphere so you can relax and enjoy the artwork.

 Moon Tattoo is at 1736 W Anderson Ln, Austin, TX 78757.
 This is the North central area of Austin.
 Look for our big mural while driving West on Anderson!
 Take a look at the map in the Contact section to help with directions.